How To Wholesale Real Estate In Alabama: Step By Step (2024)

 A distressed property is a property that is severely damaged and in need of some repair.
 Typically, these properties can be found in foreclosure auctions or after a condition-altering event like a flood or fire.

 These distressed property owners are willing to sell their property to the quickest buyer because they simply don’t want to deal with the headache of repairing the home.
-Sift the MLS and off-market properties to find these distressed homes - they are perfect for wholesaling.
+Sift the MLS and learn how to find off-market properties in Alabama (they are perfect for wholesaling).

 Read Also: Wholesaling Auction Properties: The (Ultimate) Guide